PanDAWMS/panda-docs/docs/source/advanced/msg_processor.rst

 Defined under ``"mb_servers"`` object.
 In the ``"mb_servers"`` object, a key can be any arbitrary name standing for the message broker server.
-In the example above, there are 2 message broker servers, named "iDDS_mb" and "rucio_mb".
+In the example above, there are 3 message broker servers, named "iDDS_mb", "rucio_mb" and "internal_mb".

 Parameters of a message broker server\: